tessera-metrics/tessera/README.md

 ### Create the database and run

-Cronenberg runs off of a sqlite backing store, which has to be initialized, and can be populated with a bunch of demo dashboards.
-To initialize the database and generate the demo dashboards:
+Cronenberg is configured by default to run off of a sqlite backing store, which has to be initialized, and can be populated with a bunch of demo dashboards.
+To initialize the database and generate the demo
+dashboards:

 ```shell
 ./manage.py initdb